ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Security Considerations

+For a detailed discussion of the security properties of each mode, see:

+- {{deterministic-encryption}} for deterministic mode security considerations
+- {{ipcrypt-nd}} and {{ipcrypt-ndx}} for non-deterministic mode security considerations

 - **Deterministic Mode:**
   AES‑128's permutation behavior ensures distinct inputs yield distinct outputs; however, repeated inputs result in identical ciphertexts, thereby revealing repetition.